 - All persons who have sustained a SCI should be followed up on an annual basis, more especially persons with tetraplegia.
-They should be referred in an effort to assess current health status and to prevent any future complications. - Clients who have impaired bladder function will benefit from the urodynamic studies offered on an annual basis.
+They should be referred in an effort to assess current health status and to prevent any future complications. - Clients who have impaired bladder function will benefit from the urodynamic studies

-HOW TO GO ABOUT REFERRING A CLIENT FOR THE PROGRAMME
+HOW TO REFER A PATIENT FOR INCLUSION INTO THE PROGRAMME